It's easy to bake spaghetti squash in the oven, and you can then use those beautiful golden strands in countless tasty recipes.

 Phew!
 That was the difficult part, but you're still left with the slightly annoying task of removing the pulp and seeds - do that with a large metal spoon, as shown in the video below.

-Before we list actual recipes, I should probably point out that you can simply enjoy the squash as is – and if that’s what you plan on doing, you might want to brush it with melted butter and sprinkle it with salt and pepper prior to baking.
+You can simply enjoy the squash as is as a side dish - and if that's what you plan on doing, you might want to brush it with melted butter and sprinkle it with salt and pepper prior to baking.

 Baked Spaghetti Squash